Larry Latson, MD

 Co-Medical Director, Adult Congenital Heart Disease Program

 Dr. Larry Latson is internationally recognized for excellence in patient care, education and research in congenital heart disease.
-He has more than 30 years of experience in interventional catheterization for congenital heart disease and contributed to the development of many modern techniques for treatment of congenital heart disease in patients of all ages.
-He is board certified in the new specialty of Adult Congenital Heart Disease.
+He has more than 30 years of experience in interventional catheterization for congenital heart disease and contributed to development of many modern techniques for treatment of congenital heart disease in patients of all ages.
+He is board-certified in the new specialty of Adult Congenital Heart Disease.

-Dr. Latson joined Joe DiMaggio Children’s Hospital in 2011 after 18 years at Cleveland Clinic Foundation in Ohio, where he was Chairman of Pediatric Cardiology, and Medical Director of the Cardiac Catheterization Lab at the Center for Pediatric and Congenital Heart Diseases.
-He currently is the Director of Pediatric Interventional Catheterization and Co-director of the Center for Adult Congenital Heart Disease at Joe DiMaggio Children’s Hospital and Memorial Healthcare System.
+He joined Joe DiMaggio Children’s Hospital in 2011 after 18 years at Cleveland Clinic Foundation in Ohio, where he was chairman of Pediatric Cardiology, and medical director of the Cardiac Catheterization Lab at the Center for Pediatric and Congenital Heart Diseases.
+He currently is the director of Pediatric Interventional Catheterization and co-director of the Center for Adult Congenital Heart Disease at Joe DiMaggio Children’s Hospital and Memorial Healthcare System.